 • Visits originating only from direct traffic and utilizing Chrome as their browser

-• Customers who have the highest CLV (customer lifetime value)
+• Common customers who have the highest CLV (customer lifetime value)

 • Visitors who remained on your site for longer than “x” minutes.